Dual Enrollment Assessment Tool

 Questions

-Senior leaders elevate an equity-focused dual enrollment team.
+Senior leaders elevate a dual enrollment team focused on comprehensive student outreach.

-College staff have trusting relationships with their counterparts at high schools and districts and regularly communicate with them about advancing racial equity in dual enrollment.
+College staff have trusting relationships with their counterparts at high schools and districts and regularly communicate with them.

 The college has extended partnerships beyond the K-12 district.

-The college has developed internal dashboards to monitor participation and outcomes for dual enrollment students by race and ethnicity.
+The college has developed internal dashboards to monitor participation and outcomes for dual enrollment students as a whole and when disaggregated by student group.

 The college shares data with partners to assess outcomes and enact improvements.